foundry-vtt-community/wiki.js/setup/hosting/Apache-Reverse-Proxy-Configuration.md

 The `ProxyPass  "/socket.io/" "ws://localhost:30000/socket.io/"` line must come before the `ProxyPass / http://localhost:30000/`, as the more specific rules must be specified first.

 Replace `vtt.example.com` with your domain name where appropriate, and `localhost:30000` to match your Foundry server and port.

-If you happen to be running Foundry in SSL mode, also change occurrences of `http://` to `https://` and `ws://` to `wss://`.
+> In this configuration the virtual host, in this case Apache2, will handle the SSL and TLS security between the client and the virtual host server. <br> <br> The virtual host will then act as a proxy between your foundry server and the virtual host without SSL.
+When you set the `proxySSL : true` option in your `options.json` server conifugration you are telling the foundry server that it is working through a proxy and should operate without ssl.
+If you make the proxy pass to a `https://` or `wss://` endpoint on the foundry server it will result in a proxy error because foundry is not expecting to handle SSL communication in this mode.
+{.is-info}

 ```
 # Apache .conf for reverse proxy of Foundry VTT.